aflyhorse/ff14cn-tgbot/README.md

 - `/start` subscribe the current chat to updates
 - `/list` send all current events
+- `/status` show bot health and server time
+- `/incomplete` list current events that you haven't marked done
-- Inline button "确认参加" under each event marks it as confirmed and suppresses countdown reminders
+- Inline button "Done! ⭐" under each event marks it as confirmed and suppresses countdown reminders

 ## Data model (SQLite)